jobusser/news-analysis/README.md

 The query results provide a comprehensive overview, including:
 - **Article count:** the number of articles relevant to the search query, compared to the world and the total number of articles published.
 - **Graphical coverage:** a graph illustrating the coverage of news related to the search, showing trends over time.
-Depending on the search, this trend line is compared to the coverage of the world.
+Depending on the search, this trendline is compared to the coverage of the world.
 - **Relevant articles:** a list of the most relevant articles, allowing users to delve deeper into specific news stories and verify the search results.

 #### Applications